 Cleaning Stations

-How to identify a manta
+How to Identify a Manta Ray

 Each manta is different.
 How can you distinguish them?
 Simple, you have to look at the ventral part.
 The black spots that you see are unique as human fingerprints.
 The next step is to take a picture and send it to the research centers which will analyze and compare it with the data already included in their huge database and find out if this manta has already been identified.
 If it’s brand new, you can give it a name!
 This non-invasive method allows us to study and learn more about these creatures.

-Code of Conduct for Diving with Manta Rays
+Code of Conduct for Diving With Manta Rays

-• Approach slowly and avoid noise.
+• Approach slowly and avoid noise

 • Avoid excess flash photography.
-Do not point your flash directly into their eyes.
+Do not point your flash directly into their eyes

 • Please look and do not touch.
-Avoid disturbing them and reduce interaction times.
+Avoid disturbing them and reduce interaction times

 Origin of the Name

 The origin of their name is related to a legend.
 It says that centuries ago Spanish fishermen were frightened by a huge fish whose aspect resembled a large cloak (manta in Spanish).
-They feared that if they fell into the sea, the creature would wrap them up and drown them.
+The fisherman feared that if they fell into the sea, the creature would wrap them up and drown them.

 If mantas stop swimming, they will sink!
 Mantas, like sharks, have a cartilaginous skeleton that is very light, saving them valuable energy.
 However, they still weigh more than a ton.
 They can control their buoyancy with the variation of an oily substance located in the liver and by simply swimming.